allandecastro/BusinessProcessFlowViewer/README.md

 Based on the following design : https://codepen.io/anon/pen/GbzRJv
 ## Purpose

-This component displays BPFs with all process stages of entities from a grid/views.
+This component displays BPFs with all process stages categories of entities from a grid/views.

 You can also click on it to open the record.